Qiskit/qiskit/qiskit/transpiler/README.md

 - `preserves` are passes that are not invalidated by the current pass.
 - Analysis passes preserve all.
 - The `preserves` and `requires` lists are passes with arguments.
-- Passes are described not just by their name, but also by their parameters.
-This is because, for example, `UnRoller` is different, depending on the `basis_gates` argument.
-Unrolling using some basis gates is totally different than unrolling to different gates.
-And a PassManager might use both.
+- Passes are described not just by their name, but also by their parameters (see Use cases, pass identity)